Roundup Class Action Lawsuit: Is Your Weed Killer Killing You?

 What Cancers Are Included in the Roundup Lawsuit?

-Countless of collected records in the Roundup Lawsuit claim users exposed to the Roundup weed killer have been diagnosed with various types of cancers.
-The primary health condition associated with glyphosate exposure has been non-Hodgkin Lymphoma.
-This leaves consumers to wonder what cancers are included in the Roundup Lawsuit.
-The list of cancers includes the following:
+Countless records collected in the Roundup Lawsuit claim users exposed to the Roundup weed killer have been diagnosed with various types of cancers.
+The primary health condition associated with glyphosate exposure has been non-Hodgkin lymphoma.
+Consumers may wonder what other cancers are included in the Roundup Lawsuit.
+The list includes the following:

 • Anaplastic large cell lymphoma